FREE SHIPPING when you send us your OEM converters!

 Why has the Iridium – Platinum not been recovered?

-We are happy to announce that PGM Recovery Systems has been awarded a U.S. Patent for high-speed automated robotic processing of spent spark plugs to recover their precious metal bearing electrodes.
-Three years of engineering development has brought about this milestone to the industry.
+Earlier this year, PGM Recovery Systems was awarded a U.S. Patent for high-speed automated robotic processing of spent spark plugs to recover their precious metal bearing electrodes.
+Three years of engineering development have brought about this milestone in the industry.
 Now you can get paid for your bulk quantities of used spark plugs at prices that are worthy of promoting this enterprise.

 Why do we need to recycle Iridium?
 Why now more than ever?

-The crucial role of Iridium now in particular is to supply enough to support scale-up of proton exchange membrane (PEM) electrolysers to produce green hydrogen.
-This will put the world on a path toward a lower green-house gas emissions footprint.
+The crucial role of Iridium now, in particular, is to supply enough to support the scale-up of proton exchange membrane (PEM) electrolysers to produce green hydrogen.
+This will put the world on a path toward a lower greenhouse gas emissions footprint.

 The demand for Iridium is high.
 It is estimated that between 7.5-8.3 metric tons are mined annually.
-Manufacture of spark plugs consumes 1.5 metric tons each year and has not been recycled at “end of life”.
-By 2030 demand for Iridium for the manufacture of PEM’s is projected to require 12 metric tons.
+The manufacture of spark plugs consumes 1.5 metric tons each year and has not been recycled at “end of life”.
+By 2030 demand for Iridium for the manufacture of PEMs is projected to require 12 metric tons.
 If we as an industry collect and recycle this material, we will make a great contribution to the current deficit.

 What do I need to do?
 How does my company benefit from recycling these spark plugs?

-In the past you have received very little renumeration for this scrap item.
+In the past, you have received very little remuneration for this scrap item.
 Now that has changed, and you can get paid appropriately.
 All that is needed is to collect bulk.
 We are now accepting bulk lots of Iridium – Platinum spark plugs, LTL or TL shipments.
-No copper or partial-broken plugs accepted (whole plugs only), and no trash or deductions will apply.
+No copper or partial-broken plugs are accepted (whole plugs only), and no trash or deductions will apply.
 We are harvesting the electrodes (center and side) for their precious metal value.
 Electrodes need to be intact.

 RESOURCES